-- Avoid walking alone at night. - Change your routines. - Use well-lit traveled routes. - Avoid shortcuts and dark, isolated areas. - Walk purposefully, know where you are going, and project a confident image. - If you feel threatened, cross the street, locate an emergency phone, or enter a store or place of business. - Have your door keys ready; carry them in your pockets, not buried in a purse or backpack. - When walking to your car, don't hit the unlock button until you are close. - Use the SafeWalk program to get home after late classes.
+Avoid walking alone at night.

+Change your routines.

+Use well-lit travel routes.

+Avoid shortcuts and dark, isolated areas.
+Walk purposefully, know where you are going, and project a confident image.
+If you feel threatened, cross the street, locate an emergency phone, or enter a store or place of business.
+Have your door keys ready; carry them in your pockets, not buried in a purse or backpack.
+When walking to your car, don't hit the unlock button until you are close.
+Use the SafeWalk program to get home after dark.
+Visit their homepage at police.colostate.edu/safe-walk or contact them at (970)-491-1155.